dbt-labs/corp/handbook/about_dbt_labs.md

 # The dbt Labs Employee Handbook

 ## Welcome to dbt Labs
-Hello and Welcome to dbt Labs.
+Hello and welcome to dbt Labs.
 We’re thrilled to have you as a member of the team!

 This handbook is intended to answer many of the questions you might have after joining, and should serve as a valuable resource throughout your employment at dbt Labs.
 Read on to learn about important company policies and procedures, as well as the commitments of this company to our employees.